business mentorship

 ELIGIBILITY CRITERIA

-Priority will be given, but not limited to, new farmers ages 18 to 35, having been in operation for one to five years.
-If you are just starting your farm consider taking the YA Business Bootcamp!
+• Priority will be given, but not limited to, new farmers ages 18 to 35, having been in operation for one to ten years.

 APPLICATION PROCESS

-Complete the online application form (available October 1st, 2024).
+Complete the online application form (available October 1st to 31st).

-Applicants will be contacted for a phone interview with a program coordinator to get more information about your farm, mentorship goals, and evaluate program readiness.
+Applicants will be contacted for a phone interview with a program coordinator to get more information about your farm and your business mentorship goals.

 Eligible candidates will have their application information sent to potential mentors.
 If we can make a match to an appropriate mentor, applicants will receive an email notifying them that they have been matched.

-Participants who are matched with a mentor are required to pay a $100 program fee and complete a program liability waiver.
+Participants who are matched to a mentor are required to pay a $100 program fee and complete a program liability waiver.

 Successful applicants will coordinate with their mentor to schedule a 3-way call with their provincial BMN coordinator to review the mentorship contract and complete program orientation.